CLEP Credit & Correspondence Study

 Social Sciences: PSY 1010 and SOC 1010 will help prepare for the 2015 MCAT; most med schools require at least 1 course

-UC 1020 (1) Intro to Premed: Taught by one our PPA advisors, students will not only learn about resources but also reflect on self within the context of this career.
+UC 1020 (1) Intro to Premed: Taught by one of our PPA advisors, students will not only learn about resources but also reflect on the self within the context of this career.

 FPMD 5005 (2) Intro to Medical Professions: An excellent introduction to the world of clinical medicine, through presentations by various doctors in practice at the University Hospital.

-ED PSYCH 3861 (1-6) Professionally supervised work experience related to student career goals and coordinated by University Career Services office.
-For detailed explanations of all internship aspects go to http://careers.utah.edu/interships/credit.htm
+ED PSYCH 3861 (1-6) Professionally supervised work experience related to student career goals and coordinated by the University Career Services office.
+For detailed explanations of all internship aspects, go to http://careers.utah.edu/find-job/Internship_Credit.php

 1) This guide is designed for students preparing to apply to a range of medical schools.
 Some courses may not be required by all schools; some schools may require additional courses not on this list.
 See a PPA advisor for specifics.

-3) Physics has 2 options.
+3) Physics has two options.
 Consult with both your major advisor and a PPA advisor to choose the right sequence.